amatov/ConvolutionalNeuralNetwork/README.md

-# Deep learning examples I tested
+# Deep learning examples I tested (the Covid Xray analysis CNN is developed by the lab of Mohamed Gaber)